MenuchaBen/Generational-GC-with-Load-Balancing/README.md

 # Flash GC Simulator

-This simulator enables to run various garbage collection (GC) algorithms on an SSD memory layout.
-We implement a fully customizable infastructure that allows you to run your algorithm of choice on many different memory settings and record statistics such as number of erases and write amplification.
+This simulator enables to run the following garbage collection (GC) algorithms on an SSD memory layout:
+1. Generational GC
+2. Generational GCx (with static thresholds of your choice)
+3. Generational GCx with Load-Balancing

+We implemented the last 2 algorithms specified above based on the Simulator of Eyal Lotan and Dor Sura.
+The basic simulator has larger capabilities.
+Though we didn't remove all of them from the code, we might have broken them.
+So our recommandation will be to use our simulator only for the 3 algorithms listed above and only with the parametrs mentioned later in the file.
+If you wish to run other simulations, go to previouse version here: https://github.com/Eyallotan/GC_Simulatfully
+For all simulations you'll be able to record statistics such as number of erases and write amplification.

 For full details about the theoretical model and the algorithms implemented in this simulator please read the [project report](https://github.com/Eyallotan/GC_Simulator/blob/main/Garbage%20Collection%20Algorithms%20for%20Flash%20Memories.pdf).
 In the report you will find all the needed prerequisites, along with a full breakdown of each algorithm, experiments results and more.